-The cash accounts of the NCEL are Short-Term Investment Fund (STIF) accounts which are interestbearing accounts held with the NC State Treasurer.
+The cash accounts of the NCEL are Short-Term Investment Fund (STIF) accounts which are interestbearing accounts held with the State Treasurer.
 Investments are limited to those authorized for the State's General Fund, pursuant to NC General Statute 147-69.1.
-The investment earnings on these accounts and the related security lending collateral transactions is \$1,450 and \$1,282 for the years ended June 30, 2019 and 2018, respectively.
+The investment earnings on these accounts and the related security lending collateral transactions were \$1,156 and \$1,450 for the years ended June 30, 2020 and 2019, respectively.

 The NCEL, on occasion, will also have miscellaneous nonoperating revenue related to dividends received from MUSL.
-There were however, no dividends to report the years ended June 30, 2019 and 2018, respectively.
+There were however, no dividends to report the years ended June 30, 2020 and 2019, respectively.